 Authors are free to talk with the press starting on the day of acceptance.
 We also allow authors to discuss their work in press with other scientific journals for purposes of coverage in review material.
 If your press office wishes to issue a press release, they should contact us at firstname.lastname@example.org

 All animal work must have been conducted according to relevant national and international guidelines.
-In accordance with the recommendations of the Weatherall report on "The use of non-human primates in research," we specifically require authors to include details of animal welfare and steps taken to ameliorate suffering in all work involving non-human primates.
+All such studies must have been approved by the authors' institutional review board or equivalent ethical committee(s), and this must be stated in the manuscript.
+In accordance with the recommendations of the Weatherall report on "The use of non-human primates in research," we specifically ask the authors to include details of animal welfare and steps taken to ameliorate suffering in all work involving non-human primates.